 Human rights in Ontario

 Are you concerned about your rights at work?
-Read our Learn Law column on Have Your Human Rights Been Violated at Work.
+Visit our Employment and Work page.

 Wondering if you have a human rights claim under Ontario’s Human Rights Code?
 Check this online tool from the Human Rights Legal Support Centre.